Yappy01/COMP2300_Coursework/README.md

 2. In the command line section of the configuration, add this line "clean javafx:run".
 3. Once done, click on apply and ok.
 4. You should be able to run the project by pressing on run now.

+## Notes
+Currently, only the Login/Registration page, Main page and the information page is functional and accessible.
+The other buttons is present but will only reveal a replacement action for pressing on the button.